 2. Look for a searchable database of transfer credit.
 If there is one, search for Saskatchewan Polytechnic (or SIAST).
 A Sask Polytech course or program will not be listed if it has not been assessed before, but you can still request transfer credit for it.

 3. Look for and carefully read directions and forms.
-They may differ for course transfer, block credit or advanced standing.
+They may differ for course-by-course transfer, block transfer credit or advanced standing.
 Terms used may also vary across institutions.

 4. If the institution has an academic advisor, contact them with any questions.